tylertitsworth/5th-age-srd/Character-Rules/Strongholds.md

 - Curses, blessings, and oaths pronounced within the sorcerer’s demesne have a 15% chance to be cast at a higher level.
 - Folks who live in the sorcerer’s demesne for a season learn one random sorcerer cantrip.
 They lose the ability to cast it if they ever leave.
-- Raindrops in the sorcerer’s demesne cast dazzling prismatic reflections during the day.
+- Raindrops in the sorcerer’s demesne cast dazzling prismatic reflections during the full recovery.

 ---